Converg3nce/matic-docs/docs/matic-js-tutorial.md

 These Test tokens needs to be added to all 3 test accounts in Metamask once each in both the Ropsten and Matic testnets:

-**Note: When adding the Matic Testnet token in Metamask, make sure you edit the ticker symbol from CHE to MTX**

 ```js
 Token name: MTX